trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 Some TriBITS projects choose to snapshot the ``TriBITS`` directory source tree into their project's source tree, typically under `<projectDir>/cmake/tribits/`_.
-The independent ``TriBITS`` source tree contains a symbolic link to the the tool `snapshot-dir.py`_ that allows one to update the snapshot of the TriBITS source tree as simply as::
+The independent ``TriBITS`` source tree contains a symbolic link to the tool `snapshot-dir.py`_ that allows one to update the snapshot of the TriBITS source tree as simply as::

   $ cd <projectDir>/cmake/tribits/